Make your own games!

 I've given over 1,500 hours of live, private, one-on-one training.
 This course is based on my intro sequence, and today is used by 3k-7k new developers each month, reaching over 350,000 students worldwide.

 Team up with peers worldwide for supported group practice.
-Since we established the club in 2015 we've had 100 club members collaborate on 35 released games together.
+In the time since the club began in October 2015 more than 100 club members have together developed over 50 released games.

 Membership includes one-on-one troubleshooting, peer networking, milestone planning, expert mentorship, industry speakers, and more.

 Gamkedo Club is the third game development club I've established.
 I've been overseeing and improving this process for over a decade.

 I first put similar processes in place when cofounding the Game Creation Society at Carnegie Mellon ("1.0" of the system) in 2004 and founding VGDev at Georgia Tech (a "2.0" iteration) in 2010.
 Both still operate to this day and have together developed nearly 200 games.

 Alumni from these first two clubs have gone on to work in industry at Signal Studios, Schell Games, Disney, Microsoft Studios, Red 5, Activision, Double Fine, Bungie, Demiurge, Ready at Dawn, Pandemic, Electronic Arts, thatgamecompany, Zynga, Maxis, Sledgehammer Games, PopCap, Hi-Rez, Thrust Interactive, Turbo Button, Lumosity, Stork Burnt Down, Adult Swim Games, Side Effects Software, Oculus, 343 Industries, Golden Glitch Studios, and multiple startups.

 I started Gamkedo Club ("3.0" – our newest and still evolving) so people worldwide can learn game development from home using this same process to build games while getting valuable and practical experience with long-term collaboration.